-Campers who go home early are not eligible for a refund of the camp fee.
+Campers who go home early are not eligible for a refund of any portion of the camp fee.

 Dietary Needs

 Please let us know of any allergies and dietary restrictions before coming to camp.
 This information should be noted on the camper's CampDoc paperwork.